Mongolians in Japan: Sumo wrestlers

-Since the 1990s, Mongolians have become prominent in sumo; As of 2005, Mongolians composed roughly 5% of all ranked sumo wrestlers, making them more than 60% (37 out of 61) of non-Japanese rikishi in Japan.
-In a 2009 survey conducted by a Japanese statistical agency, of the four sumo wrestlers named as most famous by Japanese people, three were Mongolian.
+Since the 1990s, Mongolians have become prominent in sumo.
+In 2005, Mongolians composed roughly 5% of all ranked sumo wrestlers, making them more than 60% (37 out of 61) of non-Japanese rikishi in Japan.
+In a 2009 survey, of the four sumo wrestlers named as most famous by Japanese people, three were Mongolian.

 Sumo bears similarities with Mongolian wrestling—the traditional sport of Mongolia.
-Additionally, Mongolians are noted for their sturdy frames and large stature, which is part of the reason they often partake in contact sports such as sumo.
+Mongolians are noted for their sturdy frames and large stature, which is part of the reason they often partake in contact sports such as sumo.